Endurance develops strength of character in us~ Romans 5:4 NLT

 Warren Cultural Center

-Even the view of the Opera House has changed with some sort of tower in the background.
+The view of the Opera House has changed somewhat, with a cell tower in the background.
 The day was rapidly turning gray as the clouds moved in & temperatures dropped.
 Ed & Eva's was our final stop.
-I love the store, they try to fill it with hand crafted items from local artists.
-I was actually almost out the door, before I was stopped cold by an item that I could just see near the Cabin.
-I covered the expense with the proceeds of the tack I've been selling.
+I love the store, full of hand-crafted items from local artists.
+I was actually almost out the door, before I caught sight of a must-have item.
+Metal art, perfect near the Cabin.

 Wednesday, November 21, 2018